ofekrozenblat/ECommerce-Project/README.md

 1. Create a schema called `reagail`
 2. Open the SQL file located in the project directory at `EECS4413-project/src/main/sql/regail_schema.sql`
 3. Run this SQL file in MySQL workbench
-4. In the same folder you will find another file called `dummy_combined_data.sql`, run this file in MySQL workbench as well.
+4. In the same folder you will find another file called `dummy_glasses_data.sql`, run this file in MySQL workbench as well.
 This will populate the database with dummy data

 ### Step 4: Setting up the database connection
 1. In Eclipse, go to `context.xml` file located at `EECS4413-project\src\main\webapp\META-INF\context.xml`